dgerosa/website/_posts/2025-06-18-pippa-cole-wins-a-loreal-unesco-for-women-in-science-fellowship.md

   <img src="/images/pippa_oreal.jpg" alt="Pippa Oreal" style="max-width: 60%; height: auto;" />
 </p>

-*...there's more to it of course, but the prize includes a giant cardboard of yourself!*
+*...there's more to it of course, but this grant includes a giant cardboard of yourself!*